gchq/stroom-docs/content/en/releases/v07.02/preview-features.md

 ### _Query_

 {{% warning %}}
-Querys are a new experimental feature and as such are subject to breaking changes that may result in created Querys not being compatible with future Stroom versions.
+Queries are a new experimental feature and as such are subject to breaking changes that may result in created Queries not being compatible with future Stroom versions.
 {{% /warning %}}

-The Query {{< stroom-icon "document/Query.svg">}} entity provides a new way to query data in Stroom.
+The Query {{< stroom-icon "document/Query.svg">}} feature provides a new way to query data in Stroom.
 It is a functional but evolving feature that is likely to be enhanced further in future versions.

 Rather than using the query expression builder and table column expressions as used in Dashboards, it uses the new text based [Stroom Query Language]({{< relref "docs/user-guide/dashboards/stroom-query-language" >}}) to define the query.